Esri/arcgis-maps-sdk-java-samples/utility_network/perform-valve-isolation-trace/README.md

 3. Create a `Map` that contains `FeatureLayer`(s) that are part of this utility network.
 4. Create a default starting location from a given asset type and global id.
 5. Add a `GraphicsOverlay` with a `Graphic` that represents this starting location.
-6. Populate the choice list for the 'Filter Barrier: Category exists' from `UtilityNetworkDefinition.getCategories()`.
+6. Populate the combo box for choosing the filter barrier category from `UtilityNetworkDefinition.getCategories()`.
 7. Get a default `UtilityTraceConfiguration` from a given tier in a domain network.
-Set it's `Filter` with a new `UtilityTraceFilter`.
+Set its filter with a new `UtilityTraceFilter`.
-8. When 'Trace' is clicked,
+8. When "Trace" is clicked,
     - Create a new `UtilityCategoryComparison` with the selected category and `UtilityCategoryComparisonOperator.EXISTS`.
     - Assign this condition to `utilityTraceFilter.setBarriers()` from the default configuration from step 7.
 Update this configuration's `.isIncludeIsolatedFeatures` property.
     - Create a `UtilityTraceParameters` with `UtilityTraceType.ISOLATION` and default starting location from step 4.
-    - Set its `TraceConfiguration` with this configuration and then, run a `utilityNetwork.TraceAsync`.
+    - Set its utility trace configuration with this configuration and then, run a `utilityNetwork.TraceAsync`.
 9. For every `FeatureLayer` in the map, select the features returned by `GetFeaturesForElementsAsync` from the elements matching their `NetworkSource.getName()` with the layer's `FeatureTable.getName()`.

 ## Relevant API